 Stir-Fried Lo Mein Noodles With Pork and Vegetables

 If you want a break from the usual white rice that goes alongside a stir-fry, try adding noodles to make it a complete meal.
 Here, that means lo mein, which we mix up with strips of country-style ribs, purple cabbage, Chinese broccoli, carrots, and a variety of aromatics.
 Serving it with sambal oelek on the side lets each eater customize the spiciness level to their taste.

 Stir-Fried Cucumbers With Spicy Ground Pork

 If you only ever eat cucumbers raw or pickled, you aren't using the vegetable to its full potential.
 Salting and lightly cooking cucumbers tenderizes them, turning their crunch into a meaty bite.
 One of our favorite ways to cook cucumbers is in this easy stir-fry, seasoned with marinated ground pork, soy sauce, and sesame oil.

 They don't always get as much attention as the noodles, stews, or barbecue, but stir-fries are a major part of Korean cuisine.
-If you need an introduction to Korean stir-fries, try this spicy-sweet dish made with pork shoulder marinated in gochujang (Korean chili paste) and gochugaru (Korean dried-chili powder).
+If you need an introduction to Korean stir-fries, try this spicy-sweet dish made with pork shoulder marinated in gochujang (Korean chile paste) and gochugaru (Korean dried-chile powder).